nexuslarptools/nexusapiandscaffold/docs/RECOMMENDATIONS.md

 ## 4) Authentication & Authorization

+- For detailed setup of Auth0 in this project, see docs/AUTH0.md.
+- Auth0 audience vs. UserInfo: The API requires the audience (called ApiIdentifier in config) for JWT validation; the UserInfo endpoint is not used by this backend since it doesn’t perform interactive OIDC flows.

 - Policies & roles
   - Replace direct role claim type strings with a centralized authorization configuration.
 Define policy-based authorization with named policies.
 - Minimal token surface